wcm-io/io.wcm.maven.archetypes.aem/src/site/markdown/index.md

 For more information about the "Sling-Initial-Content JSON-style project layout" and its benefits see [this talk][fsresource-adaptto-talk] form adaptTo() 2017.

+If you want to setup AEM infrastructure for deployment of this project you can use the [Maven Archetype for AEM Configuration Management][aem-confmgmt-archetype].

 ### Alternatives